Mohamednajdawi/personal_website/README.md

 6. **Open your browser**
    - Navigate to `http://localhost:3000`
-   - The website will load with the chatbot functionality
+   - The website will load with the modern design and chatbot functionality
+   - Enjoy the glitch loading animation and smooth scroll effects!

 ## 💬 Using the Chatbot